-- Signed into law in March 2020, funds are available to transit operators through FTA's 5311 programs. - MCOG included CARES in its adopted FY 2020/21 budget at \$1,206,413, including Phase 1 and 2 balance of funds available at the time, to offset a potential shortfall of local funds for transit. - "Funding is provided at a 100-percent federal share, with no local match required, and is available to support capital, operating, and other expenses generally eligible under those programs to prevent, prepare for, and respond to COVID-19." [from FTA website]
+- Signed into law in March 2020, funds are available to transit operators through FTA's 5311 programs. - MCOG included CARES in its adopted FY 2020/21 budget at \$1,206,413, including Phase 1 and 2 balance of funds available at the time, to offset a potential shortfall of local funds for transit.
+As these funds do not flow through MCOG's cash accounts, balances are listed as Information in the budget. - "Funding is provided at a 100-percent federal share, with no local match required, and is available to support capital, operating, and other expenses generally eligible under those programs to prevent, prepare for, and respond to COVID-19." [from FTA website]